Dr. Shital Gaitonde is a licensed psychologist who specializes

-She is also an active member of the Georgia Psychological Association (GPA) and is the co-chair of GPA's Committee on Family and Children .
+She is also an active member of the Georgia Psychological Association (GPA) and serves as the secretary on the GPA's Executive Committee.

 Dr. Shital earned her doctorate (Ph.D.) in Clinical Psychology from Oklahoma State University.
 She completed a Predoctoral Internship in Developmental Disabilities from University of California at Los Angeles (UCLA) Semel Institute for Neuroscience.
 She completed her post-doctoral residency at the Fetal Alcohol Syndrome program at Emory School of Medicine, Georgia.